The Filters add-on provides front-end and admin functionality for creating, managing, and displaying Ajax Load More filters.

 The Filters

 On the back-end, Filters are created using the filter management tool which provides functionality for building and managing all the various filter combinations and options.
-The management tool allows you to select a query parameter, choose the form element style and even allows you to chain filters together to create an advanced filtering form.
+The management tool allows you to select a query parameter, choose the form element style, and even chain filters together to create an advanced filtering form.

 TL;DR